Alps-Engineering/Project-Atelier/ReviewsAPI/README.md

 p99: 7355
 ```

-I then indexed the last necessary column for my queries and ran the same test again.
+After indexing the last necessary column for the queries, rerunning the same test again, the results were:

 ```text
 Duration: 20 Arrival Rate: 20